What is trail hunting? What is drag hunting?

 A common comment under my photos is, “why is this even a thing?”

 A lot of human pastimes would look odd to a visiting extraterrestrial.
 Why do people get so excited about kicking a leather ball around grass field, for example?
+It’s tribal and there is a community.

 Following hounds of all sorts offers two specific interests to those who do it.
 Some follow to watch hounds work on a trail.
 Conditions dictate that trails are sometimes very strong and easy to follow and other times fade in the wind or because of atmospheric conditions.
 Watching hounds work to rediscover a trail is fascinating to many.